 Smart thermostats have seen a huge rise in popularity over the last 5 years.
-Many energy companies have described smart thermostats as the best way to control your gas and electricity supply.
+Many energy suppliers have described smart thermostats as the best way to control your gas and electricity supply.
 However there are many people out there that still do not know exactly what these smart thermostats are.

 Smart thermostats are designed to help you control your home’s central heating remotely.
 Smart thermostats also offer features that allow you to tailor your central heating to the specific needs of your lifestyle.
 Whether this means that your heating adjusts itself automatically according to the time of day or when you leave or enter your house, smart thermostats are designed to make your life easier.

 By using a smart thermostat you can manage your energy use more efficiently.
 Apart from running an energy comparison and switching to a better deal, getting a smart thermostat is one of the best ways to save you a lot of money on your gas and electricity bills.

 Normal thermostats allow you to change the warmth of your home.
 They normally do this through a dial or control pad of some sort.
 Smart thermostats on the other hand, give you complete command of your home’s central heating.